Contact Us

 All IAFR webinars are run on our eLearning platform.
 You must create an account and log in to the eLearning site.
 From there you can access all our webinars and courses.

-If you are a member, you have received a voucher code after paying the membership fee (that’s usually in April).
+If you are a member, you have received a voucher code after paying the membership fee.
 Giving the voucher code on the eLearning site allows you to enjoy the webinars for free.
 As a member you access the webinars via a yearly webinar series – not as individual webinars.

 If you are not a member of the IAFR, you pay the webinar fee on the eLearning site.
 You may purchase an individual webinar or the yearly series.